apatheticdamn/pixel-dash-mai-s-Journey/README.md

 Before you begin, ensure that you have Python and pip installed on your computer.<br>

 Installation <bir>
-Clone this repository or Download the zip file and extract it Open your terminal or command prompt.
+Clone this repository or Download the zip file and extract it.
+Open your terminal or command prompt.
 Navigate to the project directory.
 ```bash